 Over a quarter of adults in Lincolnshire are classified as inactive.
 This figure rises to nearly a third of residents if aged 55-74 and over half [50%] if aged over 75.
-Active Lincolnshire commissioned Social Change UK to conduct research to understand the factors influencing this inactivity in older adults and explore the barriers they face with regards to engaging in activities.
+Active Lincolnshire commissioned Social Change to conduct research to understand the factors influencing this inactivity in older adults and explore the barriers they face with regard to engaging in activities.

 A mixed methodology

 Initial desk research and analysis of local data was undertaken in order to understand the issue of inactivity across Lincolnshire and to inform further research with the local population.

 We employed a mixture of quantitative and qualitative research methods to capture the views of both older adults and stakeholders working with older adults in Lincolnshire.
 We conducted online surveys with the target audience to explore the gaps in knowledge highlighted by the desk-research.
 Following this, we held engagement events to further explore key themes and insights which arose from the surveys.

 This research provided a range of insights and actionable recommendations for Active Lincolnshire and key stakeholders, including:

 - Take a 'health by stealth' approach and encourage older residents to be more active through integrating activity into social groups.